The best hotels in Chefchaouen

 December through February is genuinely cold. temperatures drop to 4-8°C at night, and some smaller guesthouses reduce services or close for renovation.
 But if you want the Medina almost to yourself, this is your window.
 Prices fall to $45-100/night across most of the range.
 Bring a proper layer and you'll have Plaza Uta el-Hammam nearly to yourself at sunrise.

-Chefchaouen's best neighborhoods
+Chefchaouen's best hotel regions

 Stay in the Medina if you can.
 It's the whole point of coming here.
 The Andalusian Quarter and Ras El Maa areas are where the serious splurges belong.